avaniausekar/avaniausekar.github.io/_posts/2023-06-10-debugging_guide.markdown

 Error messages usually contain a lot of information about what went wrong.
 But they sometimes can be very large and overwhelming to read.
 You can  use these tricks to extract the necessary information from them:
 1. Start fixing the first error message in case of multiple error messages.
 Fixing the first one often fixes the remaining errors
-2. Reread the message - as it is possible that you have misinterpreted or disregarded the error
-3. Search if any solution is available on the internet for the error
+2. Search if any solution is available on the internet for the error

 **Step 2: Brainstorm possible reasons for the error**